• Home

 What is a trademark class?

-Your trademark application has to list all of the goods and/or services you want to associate with your trademark.
+Your trademark application needs to list all of the goods and/or services you want to associate with your trademark.
 Learn more about how to craft a goods and services description?

 For example, if you are a hair salon, then your trademark application will be filed in one class 44 for hair salon services.
 In this case, the trademark application will cost $1,250 ($900 plus $350).

-A trademark class is a system adopted by the trademark office to categorize all goods and services into 45 different classes.
+A trademark class is a taxonomy system adopted by the Trademark Office to categorize all goods and services into 45 different classes.
 During the consultation, we discuss your business and the types of goods and services you are offering.
-Based on our discussion, you can specify the number of goods/services and the classes.
+Based on our discussion, you can specify the number of goods/services and the classes in which you want a trademark

-The USPTO utilizes the classes as a way to manage the fees that the trademark office charges to examine trademark applications.
+The USPTO uses these classes or categories as a way to manage the fees that the trademark office charges to examine trademark applications.

 In particular, the USPTO charges more for a trademark application with more goods and services compared to one with fewer goods and services.
 The USPTO charges $275 to $350 per class.

 An office action is a document from the trademark office.
-A trademark examiner reviews your trademark application and provides a list of issues that need to be fixed before they will allow it to be registered.
+A trademark examiner reviews your trademark application and provides a list of issues that need to be fixed before the Trademark Office will allow it to be registered.

 What is a statement of use?